dlaub3/blog/perl/practical-perl-primer.md

 sub func_name { .... }

 # use simple terse comments and whitespace
-# strict mode is on by default in perl 5.18.0 +
+# strict mode is on by default in Perl 5.18.0 +
 # use warnings is optional
 # you can use 'no warnings' inside of a sub routine
 # Try not to use the 'local' keyword.